 Table of Contents

-Rule #1: Never Run a Generator in the Garage or the House
+Running a Generator in the Rain or Snow?

 Can a Generator Get Wet and still Work?

-We run our vehicles in the rain all the time, so it seems perfectly logical that we should be able to run a generator in the same conditions without causing any problems.
+We run our vehicles in the rain all the time, so it seems perfectly logical that we should be able to run a generator in the same conditions without causing any problems, right?

 A generator is the same type of engine that can be found in any basic vehicle.
 It works by sucking air into a piston where it is mixed with fuel before being ignited.
 The ignition causes the piston to move and it is this movement that drives the car.